|[ Main index » Bicycle components tests » Bicycle lighting analysis: Headlamps, taillamps, dynamos, and more||]|

-The results are interesting (see here) and show that an almost-collimated beam is needed for long range visibility, and for good close range visibility you need a large illuminated surface, and no bright point source!
+The results are interesting (see here) and show that a tight beam is needed for long range visibility, and for good close range visibility you need a large illuminated surface, and no bright point source!

 The developments I read about in cycling magazines in the 90s, were about tiny improvements in regular sidewall dynamos.
 Union for example had a trio of light weight dynamos (late 90s?), not much was said about hub dynamos...
 I bought one of those Union dynamos, which was really poor.
 It wasn't the Turbo (which has an aluminium housing), which I wanted to buy but couldn't obtain despite my attempts to order it from various stores, but a cheaper all-black plastic version.
 After a short while, the bearings were shot and it jammed.
 Another one I got under warranty to replace the defective one, had the same problem.
 The poor efficiency was clear from how hot it got during a short (say 30 minute) night ride...
 I see you can still buy it from some places: union 6509, from sjscycles.
 Don't buy it!
 Another bad experience was with a Sanyo dynamo that I tried in the late 1990s: It had a rubber wheel, and could be used on either the tyre or the rim, but in the wet or when there was snow it was worse than useless slipping on both rim and tyre...

 Dynamo hubs were in existence long before that time.
 Sturmey Archer had one already in 1936.
 Sturmey even made an interesting 3 speed rear wheel with included dynamo.
 Why oh why were sidewall generators (always slipping in the rain, mud, snow) still being used so much until recently?
 I did read that the Sturmey hubs couldn't supply more than 1.8W, and had some problems with their seals, but wouldn't such a hub always be better than a sidewall dynamo?